wireapp/wire-server/docs/src/how-to/install/sft.rst

 By default ``sftd`` doesn't need to set that many options, so we define them inline.
 However, you could of course also set these values in a ``values.yaml`` file.

 SFT will deploy a Kubernetes Ingress on ``$SFTD_HOST``.
-Make sure that the domain name ``$SFTD_HOST`` points to your ingress IP as set up in :ref:`helm_prod`.
-The SFT also needs to be made aware of the domain name of the webapp that you set up in :ref:`helm_prod` for setting up the appropriate CSP headers.
+Make sure that the domain name ``$SFTD_HOST`` points to your ingress IP as set up in :ref:`helm-prod`.
+The SFT also needs to be made aware of the domain name of the webapp that you set up in :ref:`helm-prod` for setting up the appropriate CSP headers.

 .. code:: shell